 "Sometimes you will never know the value of a moment, until it becomes a memory."

 When I developed the photo, the print hit my hands and it was through that photograph, I was allowed to re-live and touch that moment again.
 It was through a camera that someone was able to freeze that moment and through years to come, be in that place with my grandfather.

 I was always intrigued by photography.
 I loved the candid moments between the love of a family and all the happiness they share, but more intrigued by moments in special occasions.
 I was so intrigued that my husband caught on.
 On my birthday, he handed my a bag and inside was my first DSLR camera.
 As much as I enjoyed photographs, I did not have the slightest clue how to work a fancy camera.
 So I taught myself and took my two Springer Spaniels out and captured them.
 After ending up with more dog photos than I had ever wanted, I started to work with families and weddings, and more importantly moments captured in time.
-I find my job to be an amazing gift to have the ability to freeze time.
-More importantly, a gift to freeze emotions.
-I want my clients to be able to look back 10 to 20 years down the road and remember how they felt during that one moment that I froze in time.
-The same way someone froze my grandpa and I during that five minutes.
+I find my job to be an amazing gift to have the ability to freeze time and more importantly, a gift to freeze emotions.
+I want my clients to be able to look back 10 to 20 years down the road and remember how they felt during that one moment.
+I find that my husband and I's wedding photos are priceless memories that mean more to us as the years pass.
+The same way someone captured my grandpa and I during that five minutes.
 I can't tell you what I was thinking, but I can tell you how I felt, pure happiness.
 It is something I truly treasure.